tsweet77/intention-repeater-android/README.md

 6. To stop the repetition, press the "Stop" button.

+I have found that a low frequency such as 3Hz to be optimal and stronger than high frequencies.

 ## Contributing

 Contributions to the Intention Repeater app are welcome!
 If you find any bugs, have suggestions for improvements, or want to add new features, please submit an issue